 He may speak the truth but nobody wants to listen—and nobody wants to draw nearer to the Savior.
 Tomorrow, we'll talk more about the essential virtue of tact.

-Tact is incessantly appropriate, attractive, and appealing . . . but oh, so rare.
+Tact is invariably attractive, incurably appealing, but rare . . . oh, so rare! —Chuck Swindoll Tweet This

 Used with permission.
 All rights reserved.